 Here’s a great resource for health-related info: sciencebasedmedicine.org

 4. The Best Way To Heal Your Mind

 While I do believe that religion and spirituality can provide a sense of well-being for many people, I don’t think that believing in a higher power can heal a sick mind.
 There are a lot of “healers” in the yoga community that will claim that they have the ability to make you happy, fulfilled, and enlightened, but they are charlatans or delusional.

 Yoga therapists, shamans, life coaches, and gurus are not qualified to provide effective, evidence-based mental health treatment or psychotherapy.
-If you are struggling with psychological issues, then your best bet is to find a well-trained mental health clinician, such as a psychologist or psychiatrist.
+If you are struggling with psychological issues, then your best bet is to find a well-trained mental health clinician, such as a psychologist (PhD) or psychiatrist (MD).

-Here’s a great article (by my husband) on how to find a good psychiatrist: huffingtonpost.com/abilash-gopal-md
+Here’s a great article (by my husband who is a psychiatrist) on how to find a good psychiatrist: huffingtonpost.com/abilash-gopal-md

 5. The Best Way To Ease Your Mind

 If you aren’t struggling with any significant psychological issues and just want to feel calmer and more grounded, then mindfulness meditation may be enough for you.
 Mindfulness is a psychological technique based on the Buddhist concept of meditation, but you don’t need to attach any philosophical or spiritual beliefs to it to garner the psychological benefits.
 There is ample evidence that it reduces stress and improves focus, and it’s something anyone can do for free.